 This field represents the total number of parts failing in the manner described by the "Data Detail" column.
 If there is only a numeric quantity presented in this field, then the source of that data reported those specific quantities of parts.
-If, however, there is a number followed by a percentage in parentheses, then the original source reported its data to the RIAC in percentages (shown in parenthesis) and the specific quantity was not known.
-The numeric quantity indicated was derived by the RIAC using the methodology previously described.
+If, however, there is a number followed by a percentage in parentheses, then the original source reported its data to Quanterion in percentages (shown in parenthesis) and the specific quantity was not known.
+The numeric quantity indicated was derived using the methodology previously described.